aiphilos/docs/dev/plugin_dev.rst

  Database names do not need to be unique across users.

- Send the items that should be synchronize in json-format like this:
+ Send the items that should be synchronized in json-format like this:

  .. code-block:: javascript